Quick start

 Common mistakes to avoid

-- Do not treat this as guaranteed AdSense income or an official Google report.
+- Do not treat this as real AdSense income or an official Google report.

 - Do not forget invalid traffic, ad blocking, country mix, niche, seasonality, ad placement, policy status, and advertiser demand.